 One of the key activities in my 18+ years of enterprise application development is been optimizing database performance with our tech team.
 A critical aspect of this process is mastering the use of indexes for optimal performance.
 Properly designed indexes can dramatically speed up data retrieval, especially in large datasets.
-In this tech post, you’ll learn how to leverage indexes effectively, from using them in critical SQL clauses to creating composite and selective indexes.
+In this tech concept, you’ll learn how to leverage indexes effectively, from using them in critical SQL clauses to creating composite and selective indexes.
 Let’s dive into the strategies that can take your query performance to the next level.

 What are Indexes?